shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Do not use bold.

 Do not use **Minimal Access permissions**.
 A user who is assigned the Minimal Access role has a set of associated permissions.

-## model registry

-When documenting the GitLab model registry features and functionality, use lowercase.

-Use:

-- The GitLab model registry supports A, B, and C.
-- You can publish a model to your project's model registry.

 ## n/a, N/A, not applicable